Criptext/Monkey-Chat-Web/README.md

 ```
 monkeychat.init(IDDIV, MONKEY_APP_ID, MONKEY_APP_KEY, CONVERSATION_ID, MONKEY_DEBUG_MODE, VIEW, STYLES);
 ```
-IDDIV: Id of <div> tag where you will add the chat in your html.
+IDDIV: Id of 'div' tag where you will add the chat in your html.

 MONKEY_APP_ID: Monkey ID from your app.